;

 Limited Time Period

-There is a limited amount of time in which to file a request for this hearing, and if you do not follow the rules the window of opportunity will close.
+There is a limited amount of time in which to file a request for this hearing, and if you do not follow the rules, the window of opportunity will close.
 In Maine, like many other states, a ten-day time period applies and begins to run from the date of your suspension.

-If the suspension is for a refusal to submit to a chemical test (breath, blood or urine), the suspension will not be stayed and you will remain under suspension unless your attorney prevails at the hearing.
+If the suspension is for a refusal to submit to a chemical test (breath, blood, or urine), the suspension will not be stayed and you will remain under suspension unless your attorney prevails at the hearing.

 Conditional Licenses

 Being granted a conditional driver’s license comes with special regulations that must be strictly adhered to.
 The purpose of the license is for work only.
-That means you may not drive your car to pick your kids up from school, to do grocery shopping, taking a sick family member to the doctor or any of the other many things normal people need to do during the course of the day.
+That means you may not drive your car to pick your kids up from school, to do grocery shopping, take a sick family member to the doctor, or any of the other many things normal people need to do during the course of the day.

-Breaking the rules almost always results in the immediate revocation of the conditional driving privileges as well as additional penalties.
+Breaking the rules almost always results in the immediate revocation of the conditional driving privileges, as well as additional penalties.
 Most people apply for the conditional license in order to keep a job, so it is extremely important to follow all the rules of the road during this time.

 It is important to remember that if you apply for a work restricted license after suspension by the BMV, any time spent on the work restricted license will NOT be applied to suspension time imposed by the court if convicted of the criminal OUI charge.